Yelp/threat_intel/README.md

 #### Related domains (cooccurrences)

 Calls `recommendations/name/` Investigate API endpoint.
-Use this method to find out related domains to the one given in a list, or any other Python enumarable.
+Use this method to find out related domains to the one given in a list, or any other Python enumerable.

 ```python
 domains = ["google.com", "baidu.com", "bibikun.ru"]